graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 ## Type declarations

 Most declarations define a Type.
+A Type's Kind is defined as their Declaration label.

 The names and Aliases of all Types must be unique across all kinds of Types within the Schema.
-Merging of Types is only possible if the kinds match.
+Merging of Types is only possible if their Kinds match.

 All Types may specify another Type of the same Kind that they extend.
-Child (Extending) Types merge in the definition of the Parent (Extended) Type.
+Child (Extending) Types merge in the definition of their Parent (Extended) Type.
 A Type cannot extend itself, even recursively.

 ```PEG